 Maintain liaisons with other groups within 802 LMSC, and other relevant standards setting bodies and radio spectrum regulatory bodies.

-The 802.11 WG activities are administered by the WG Chair who is assisted in this task by members of the WG Chair Advisory Committee (CAC; see subclause 3.4).
+802.11 WG activities are administered by the WG Chair who is assisted in this task by members of the WG Chair Advisory Committee (CAC; see section 3.5 of this document).

-The structure of 802.11 WG is illustrated in Figure 3.2.1.
+The organizational structure of 802.11 WG is illustrated in Figure 3.2.1.

 Figure 3.2.1 – 802.11 WG Organizational Structure